-On the other hand, if communicating a decision implies communicating it properly, i.e. effectively, it is more difficult to draw the line clearly, and while preempting false inferences (Joshi et al 1984), or overanswering (Morik 1988), may appear to have to do with effectiveness, where choices of speech act (Morik 1988) or of lexical item may seem to be matters of acceptability, these cannot be general rules, so each instance would have to be categorised independently.
-It could on the other hand be claimed that if preempting or overanswering are motivated by Gricean principle, as in Joshi et al and Morik, this follows from the generic system task specification and not from the specific decision, and so has more to do with effectiveness in a global sense than in the sense in which I have defined it.
+On the other hand, if communicating a decision implies communicating it properly, i.e. effectively, it is more difficult to draw the line clearly, and while preempting false inferences (Joshi et al 1984), or overanswering (Morik 1989), may appear to have to do with effectiveness, where choices of speech act (Morik 1989) or of lexical item may seem to be matters of acceptability, these cannot be general rules, so each instance would have to be categorised independently.
+It could on the other hand be claimed that if preempting or overanswering are motivated by Gricean principle, as in Joshi et al and Morik, this follows from the generic system task specification and not from the specific decision, and so has more to do with effectiveness in a global sense than in the sense relating to particular decision making in which I have defined it.
 All of this is a tricky issue which needs further analysis; but I shall assume here that it is reasonable and possible to make a working distinction between effectiveness and acceptability in generating output, even in communications about or of system decisions.
+However in the advisory context, unlike other expert system ones, decisions may be final or intermediate, and definite or provisional; and effectiveness is of course also a motive for system outputs designed to gather information as well as to provide it.
+This all makes the functional status of system outputs very complex.

-Considering now the use just of application and linguistic resources illustrated in the Example 6 dialogue, it is clear that the system outputs can serve various functions, and also for example that application knowledge can serve different functions.
-If communicating a decision is subsumed under effectiveness, then linguistic knowledge can contribute to more than just making the system's behaviour acceptable.
-This would fit the idea of explanation generation, for instance, as illustrated in Paris 1988, as a seamless web with subject content and linguistic form all stemming from the system's decision about what explanation to give.
+Considering now the use just of application and linguistic resources as illustrated in the Example 6 literature search dialogue, it is clear that the system outputs can serve various functions, and also for example that application knowledge can serve different functions.
+If communicating a decision at least in some neutral, information-giving sense is subsumed under effectiveness, then linguistic knowledge can contribute to more than just making the system's behaviour acceptable.
+This would fit the idea of explanation generation, for instance as illustrated in Paris 1989, as a seamless web with subject content and linguistic form all stemming from the system's decision about what explanation to give.
 But in other cases linguistic knowledge is deployed in a tactical manner which may be more reasonably described as serving acceptable dialogue behaviour.
-The literature search dialogue of Example 6 illustrates these points as well.
+It could also serve efficiency through economical and acurate information gathering.

-Thus (again concentrating only on effectiveness and acceptability and disregarding efficiency), the system output S5 - about the user not wanting only Western prefabrication - while it is essentially motivated by a concern with effectiveness can also be seen to be using application knowledge to promote acceptability by showing the user the kinds of distinctions and subject specifications the system is capable of considering.
-S22 - about the technical advertisement detail shows a similar combined concern using application knowledge for acceptability as well as effectiveness through the explanatory information associated with the reference to the search purpose.
+Thus in Example 6 (but as before concentrating only on effectiveness and acceptability and disregarding efficiency), the system output S5 - about the user not wanting only Western prefabrication - while it is essentially motivated by a concern with effectiveness both in communicating a local decision and gathering information for an ultimate one, can also be seen to be using application knowledge to promote acceptability by showing the user the kinds of distinctions and subject specifications the system is capable of considering in relation to the particular consultation topic.
+[It might also be taken as seeking to promote confidence in the system as a whole.]
+S22 - about the technical advertisement detail - shows a similar combined concern using application knowledge for acceptability as well as effectiveness through the explanatory information associated with the reference to the search purpose.
 S23, on the other hand, on the system's coverage, is simply an acceptability-oriented explanation.